FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 #create a subscription
 node.create_subscription(Msg_Type, "/topic_name", handling_function, queue_size)

-#each time a message is published, this function is executed and the arg data is the msg
+#each time a message is published, this function is executed and the arg data is the message as a Msg_Type instance
 def handling_function(data):
     [...]
 ```

 The `flatland_server` also subscribes to some topics the `serp_teleop` node will publish to.
 The following code shows how a message can be subscribed to a topic: